makinacorpus/django_pyoidc/docs/how-to.rst

             "oidc_cache_provider_metadata": True,

             # New configuration
-            'hook_user_login' : 'my_project.oidc.login_function',
+            'hook_user_login': 'my_project.oidc.login_function',
-            'hook_user_logout' : 'my_project.oidc.logout_function'
+            'hook_user_logout': 'my_project.oidc.logout_function'
         },

 See :ref:`Hook settings <settings_hook>` for more information on the function path syntax.

-You should now see a message on login/logout ! 🎉
+You should now see a message on login/logout! 🎉

 Make sure that you modified your template to display messages.
 See :func:`django:django.contrib.messages.get_messages` for more information.